ngkimtran/appdev/README.md

-		comm.c		 :	contains all the functions for the client-server comunication comm.h		 :	contains client-server communication functions declaration and related constants testcurl.c	 :	contains testing function of client-server communication
+		comm.c		 :	contains all the functions for the client-server comunication comm.h		 :	contains client-server communication functions declaration and related constants testcurl.c	 :	contains testing function of client-server communication main.c		 :	contains the final version of the program sound.c		 :	contains functions to read the WAV file data and calculate them into dB values sound.h		 :	contains sound data functions  declaration and related constants sound.php	 :	contains the module to send data to the PHP program as a HTTP POST string

 5. Copyright and license information:
 	This application follows GPLv2 license.